The Absolute Best Tapas in Barcelona ~ everything you need to know

 One of the most popular street foods in Barcelona.
 It is a kind of thin pizza topped with sardines and samfaina, a mix of veggies that resemble the famous ratatouille (zucchini, eggplant, red and green pepper, onion, garlic, and parsley).
 There are also other versions of ¨coca¨, including sweet ones such as the traditional Coca de Sant Joan prepared in June during local festivities.

-Tip 6: When walking around Barcelona, asses the bakeries in your area.
-Try to find a genuine one, a place that is not that shiny (as in the picture).
-You are then in a local Barcelona bakery and certainly you’ll find a nice and tasty coca.
+When walking around Barcelona, asses the bakeries in your area.
+Try to find a genuine one, a place where foods are not that shiny (as in the picture).
+You are then in a local Barcelona bakery and certainly, you’ll find a nice and tasty coca.

-Tip 7: go to La Tomaquera and devour this delicious dish together with a glass of red wine
+Go to the restaurant La Tomaquera and devour this delicious dish paired with a glass of red wine

 The quintessential tapa that everyone visiting Barcelona must try.
 This is a modern dish that originates in Madrid in the 60s at Casa Pellico.
 The potatoes are cut into cubes and deep fried in olive oil.
 Here in Catalonia, they are served with aioli sauce and a spicy red sauce made of red peppers, paprika, chili, dry tomatoes, and almonds.
 They are delicious and a cold beer should be always by their side!

-Tip 8: after years running food tours in Barcelona, our clients voted El Sortidor de la Filomena Pages as the best restaurant in Barcelona for eating authentic patatas bravas.
+After years running food tours in Barcelona, our clients voted El Sortidor de la Filomena Pages as the best restaurant in Barcelona for eating authentic patatas bravas.
+You should definitely go.
+As well, Bar Tomas and Bar Marcel are genuine establishments that serve delicious patatas bravas.

 In case you are planning to visit Barcelona, you might be wondering what are the best places to eat these delicious Barcelona Tapas.
-Why not join one of our culinary experiences so you will eat the best of Barcelona tapas at glance, learn tons about local gastronomy while having lots of fun.
+Why not join one of our food tours so you will eat the best of Barcelona tapas at glance, learn tons about local gastronomy while having lots of fun.

 All the best tapas lovers!